Paul Cribbin will take part in the sleep-out

 “We’re in a very privileged position that we get to represent our counties and we get to do what we love most times and it’s just about giving something back to the community and also we’re kind of on a platform that we’re able to raise awareness and funds.
 It’s basically about getting a voice from the GAA."

-A group set up called ‘Gaelic Voices for Change’, led entirely by volunteers, is organising the event across the country, and is supported by the GPA and WGPA.
+‘Gaelic Voices for Change’, led entirely by volunteers, is organising the event across the country, and is supported by the GPA and WGPA.

 Paul adds that there are 8,500 people homeless in Ireland at the moment, and that’s only people that are registered.